 Exercises conducted with grant funding should be managed and conducted consistent with the Homeland Security Exercise and Evaluation Program (HSEEP).
-HSEEP guidance for exercise design, development, conduct, evaluation, and improvement planning is located at https://www.fema.gov/exercise.
+There is a web link in Attachment I with more information to HSEEP guidance for exercise design, development, conduct, evaluation, and improvement planning.

 SHSP scope of exercise scenarios should consider the jurisdiction's gap analysis, exercise or event After Action Reports, and plans.
-Acceptable scenarios for SHSP exercises include: cyber, natural or technological disasters, mass care, health and social services, public information and warning, and catastrophic disasters.
+Acceptable scenarios for SHSP exercises include cyber, natural, or technological disasters, mass care, health and social services, and public information and warning.
 Exercise scenarios used in SHSP funded exercises must focus on validating existing capabilities, be large enough in scope and size to exercise multiple activities, and warrant involvement from multiple disciplines and non-governmental organizations.

-County, Tribal, and/or city emergency management organizations are required to develop a TEP that identifies training and exercise priorities and activities.
-The Multi-year TEP is submitted to MTDES through a separate program.
+County, Tribal, and/or city emergency management organizations are required to develop a Training and Exercise Plan (TEP) that identifies training and exercise priorities and activities.
+The Multi-year Training and Exercise Plan (TEP) is submitted to MTDES through a separate program.

 Sub-recipients are required to submit an After-Action Report/Improvement Plan (AAR/IP) for each SHSPfunded exercise.
 AAR/IPs should be submitted to MT DES, through the quarterly Status Report, no more than 90 days after completion of the exercise.
 Recipients are reminded of the importance of implementing corrective actions.
-Sub-recipients are required to use the HSEEP AAR/IP template at www.readyandsafe.mt.gov/emergency.
+Sub-recipients are required to use the HSEEP AAR/IP template that can be found at http://readyandsafe.mt.gov/Home/Articles/exercise-resources.
 The AAR/IP must be submitted prior to requesting reimbursement.